mit212/lab6_2025/README.md

 | :white_check_mark: CHECKOFF 2 :white_check_mark:   |
 |:---------------------------------------------------|
 | Show your mobile robot in action to a TA or LA. |

-## 5 Competition

-Estimated time of completion: 15 min

-At this point, you should be able to use your joystick to drive your mobile robot around!
-Feel free to make modifications and/or practice driving.
-We will have a friendly competition during the last 15 minutes of lab.

 [^1]: Version 1 - 2024: Jinger Chong, Josh Sohn
 Version 2 - 2025: Roberto Bolli Jr., Kaleb Blake